EPCCed/eidf-docs/docs/services/datapublishing/accessing.md

 Alternatively, there are many graphical clients that act as a file browser for S3, for example [Cyberduck](https://cyberduck.io) or if you want to view programming language [Ceph S3 API](https://docs.ceph.com/en/latest/radosgw/s3/) interfaces (Ceph is the underlying platform used).

+!!! note
+     if it is not going to be immediately obvious to a third party as to how your data may be used then please do provide some documentation showing people how to unpack your data.
+Not everyone who may want to use your data may be a domain expert in your field.

 ### Downloading URLs for files in S3

+Once you have uploaded your data or if you just want to take a copy of someone else's interesting data.
 Each file in S3 can be directly accessed and downloaded via a URL.
 If you open this URL in a browser it will download the file or display the contents, depending on the format (and the configuration of your browser).

 So from an S3 link: